valora-inc/wallet/packages/mobile/README.md

 ## Building APKs / Bundles

 You can create your own custom build of the app via the command line or in Android Studio.
 For an exact set of commands, refer to the lanes in `fastlane/FastFile`.
-For convinience, the basic are described below:
+For convenience, the basic are described below:

 ### Creating a fake keystore